dr-lizhiwei/dr-lizhiwei.github.io/_news/2021-10-07-NSFC Youth Fund.md

 related_posts: false
 ---

-Dr. Li received a grant from the National Natural Science Foundation of China (NSFC Youth Program).
+I received a grant from the National Natural Science Foundation of China (NSFC Youth Program).:sparkles: